Hoekz/learnit/README.md

 You can pass in the flag `--reload-on-step` to ensure the command will be stopped if it is currently running and the started again.
 Additionally, the user may at any time restart all commands by simpley killing the `learnit output` session and restarting it.

+The delta output can be controlled further by using a `.learnitignore` to dictate which files should not be shown in the delta.
+By default, any `.SCRIPT.md`, `.learnitignore` and progress files are ignored.
+**Currently this ignore file is only supported at the course's root directory.**

+## TODO: What is to Come

+For creators:

+ - `learnit init` - completed, might need to have it initialize some more things though.
+ - `learnit create module` - completed.
+ - `learnit summarize module` - mostly done, still need reader to respect flag and summaries.
+ - `learnit create chapter` - completed.
+ - `learnit summarize chapter` - mostly done, still need reader to respect flag and summaries.
+ - `learnit create step` - started.
+ - `.learnitignore` - not started, eventually want multiple directory support, support module or chapter annotations
+ - `.SCRIPT.md` - not started, prompt when creating module, chapter, and step, associate with module
+ - mark course/module/chapter as complete - started, have mechanism for keeping track of progress
+ - `learnit save` - not started, create a commit that is not a step, etc.
+ - `learnit upload` - not started, equivalent to `git push --force-with-lease`
+ - `learnit rebase` - not started, rebase all branches intelligently (for changes to master that need to be everywhere)
+ - add cwd to creation of modules to allow scoping of commits, running of commands
+ - `learnit squash-scripts` - not started, collapses all changes to scripts to single commit so it does not change dynamically.

+For consumers:

+ - `learnit start`- started, navigates course, needs to print script
+ - `learnit output` - not started, watches location and starts/stops commands as necessary, reporting their output
+ - `learnit reset` - not started, erases all progress, resets to `master`
+ - `learnit bookmark` - not started, allows user to set up a quick return point
+ - `learnit annotate` - not started, allows user to save changes they made`
+ - `learnit settings` - not started, allows user to configure setup, such as soft stepping so that deltas are visible to outside programs.

+For both:

+ - contextual `help` - not started, only render commands that are relevant to current situation